What is Google Portals? How you can them use for Your Website/Blog?

 You can also use plugins such as Advanced iFrame plugin by Michael Dempfle to embed cross-domain content.

-How can you style Google Portals?
-How can you center Google Portals?
+How can you style them?
+How can you center them?

-Once again, we’ll take the example of IFrames since Google Portals will tend to work similarly.
+Once again, we’ll take the example of IFrames since they’ll tend to work similarly.
 When you embed an element in your HTML, you have two opportunities to add CSS styles to it:

 You can style the IFRAME itself or you can style the page inside the IFRAME.
 Here are some CSS styles we should include on iframes: